 Navigate to the profile of the customer and to the subscription in question.
-Then click on the three dots to the left -> change shipping setup
+Then click on the three dots to the right -> change shipping setup

 You will be presented with the methods available based on the address of the customer or what you have configured on the backend

-You can also do this in bulk from the Subscriptions section -> Actions menu
+You can also do this in bulk from the Subscriptions section -> Selecting subscriptions ->Actions menu